-Read the full article in Wisconsin Banker
+Read the full article in the Illinois Banker Magazine

 Yes, consumer interest in HELOCs is growing, but that doesn’t mean community financial institutions can forgo a proper HELOC strategy and still achieve results.
-To be successful, banks and credit unions must focus their attention on three key areas: process, product and promotion.
-When executed correctly, clear internal processes, compelling loan offerings and strategic targeted marketing can be the gas that ignites growth in loan volume and income.

 Read the full article in Illinois Bankers Magazine